gospel-desk/www.logstown.com/the-twelve-believers/index.md

 1. **The Familiar**.
 [Nathanael](./st-nathanael/), [Peter](./st-peter/), and
    [Mary of Bethany](./st-mary-of-bethany/) were close friends of Jesus.
-   Nathanael and Peter are among the Twelve Disciples—indeed Peter is the most prominent Disciple—and Mary is a Myrrhbearer and Equal of the Apostles.
+   Nathanael and Peter were among the Twelve Disciples—indeed Peter was the most prominent Disciple—and Mary was a Myrrhbearer and Equal of the Apostles.